Welcome to Plas Weunydd

 Ann Day

 Local Artist.
-Long term supporter of Llechwedd whose work is displayed in several rooms throughout Plas Weunydd Hotel.
+A long-term supporter of Llechwedd, whose work is displayed in several rooms throughout Plas Weunydd Hotel.

 Diana Howarth